Nicotrol NS (Nasal)

 - Heart attack, history of or

 You should stop smoking completely before you start using this medicine.
-If you continue to smoke during treatment, you may have an increased risk of nicotine overdose.
+Do not use any tobacco products during therapy.
+If you continue to smoke with the nasal spray, you may have serious unwanted effects from nicotine.

-Use this medicine exactly as directed by your doctor.
-Remember that it is also important to participate in a stop-smoking program during treatment.
+It is also important to use a stop-smoking program that may include education, counseling, and psychological support.
 This may make it easier for you to stop smoking.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - To help you stop smoking:

 - Adults—At first, 1 spray in each nostril (1 milligram (mg)).
 The dose may be repeated 1 to 4 times during the same hour if needed.
 Your doctor may adjust the dose based on the number of cigarettes you smoke per day or based on how well you tolerate the medicine.
 However, the total dose is usually not more than 40 mg per day (40 sprays in each nostril).
 Your dose will be gradually reduced before stopping treatment completely.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.